13 Most Useless Ways Bad Bosses Waste Your Time

 Andrey Popov/Adobe portrait of sad business team

-If a meeting is taking up your valuable work time, it needs to be productive.
+If a meeting takes up work time, it needs to be productive.
 Everyone there should be getting something out of it, whether that’s increased camaraderie between teammates or more information about how to do your job.

-If your boss is holding meetings for the sake of having a meeting, that’s a waste of everyone’s time.
-So is failing to come to a meeting with a clear agenda in mind or a lack of preparation.
+If your boss is holding meetings for the sake of holding meetings, that’s a waste of everyone’s time.
+So is failing to come to a meeting with a clear agenda or a lack of preparation.

 Failing to give honest, helpful feedback